-- You Want to shop online.
+- Those who want to shop online.
 The iSeries hybrid line is only available at select Mattress Firm locations.
-If you wish to purchase online, you can check out the Perfect Sleeper and iComfort lines from Serta.
+Those who wish to purchase online can check out the Perfect Sleeper and iComfort lines from Serta.

 - Some people really like the feel of the HyperFeel™ Surface cover fabric.
 One wrote: “The way the foam molds to you has kept me from my normal tossing and turning and I believe helped me get into a deeper sleep much faster.”